MarkMdvn/MarkMdvn/README.md

 <p>
 <br>
-   Fullstack developer who’s been fascinated by tech ever since I could remember.
-I'm constantly learning and applying that knowledge to build software solutions or creating apps that are not just good, but great.
-If you're interested in my work visit my website, you won't regret it.  (work in progress)
+Fullstack developer with a deep-rooted fascination for understanding how everything works, a passion I had as long as I can remember.
+Continuously learning and applying that knowledge to engineer software solutions and develop web applications.
+Interested in my work?
+Visit my website; you won't regret it. (work in progress)
 </p>
 <br>
    <p align="left">